Thursday, March 12, 2009

 -case_selector1, case_selector2 and so on,

-lare unique integer or character constants.
+lare unique integer or character constants. - When a switch is encountered,

 -Java first evaluates the switch_expression, and jumps to the case whose selector matches the value of the expression.